zen-masters/Zen-UV/mkdocs/preferences.md

 # Preferences

-## Auto Seams With Unwrap
-Automatically assign Seams for Zen Unwrap.

-## Auto Sharp Edges
-Automatically assign sharp edges after Zen Unwrap.

-## Auto Pin Qudrified
+## Auto Fit UV View
-Automatically Pin Island after Quadrify Island operation.
+Automatically Fit and Zoom UV viewport.

+## Show Seams
+Display UV Seams.

 ## Show Sharp Edges
-Display sharp edges.
+Display Sharp edges.
+It can be overlapped by Seams/Bevel Weights/Crease Edges display.

+## Show Bevel Weights
+Display weights created for the Bevel modifier.
+It can be overlapped by Seams display.

-## Show Seams Edges
+## Show Crease Edges
-Display UV Seams.
+Display crease edges created for the Subdivision modifier.
+It can be overlapped by Seams/Bevel Weights display.

+## Reset Preferences
+Reset Zen UV preferences to Default state.